Sustainable Housing Practices from Traditional Indian Culture

 Tabela – a place for the livestock

 Tabela is translated as a cattle shed.
-Traditionally the shed was part of the housing compound and shared the space with the human owners.
+Traditionally, the shed was part of the housing compound, and the space was shared with the human owners.
 This ensured that the owners were around in case of any emergency and could provide safety and warmth at their doorstep.

-The cattle have so much importance that in many parts of India, there are festivals in their honor.
-Pola is a festival of the state of Maharashtra and Chhattisgarh which is celebrated by the farmers by the worship of the bull.
 The farmers decorate their bulls and perform puja, as they are a crucial part of agriculture and farming activities.
-A similar festival is observed by Hindus in other parts of India and is called Mattu Pongal in South and Godhan in North and West India.
+Hindus observe a similar festival in other parts of India.
+It is called Mattu Pongal in the South and Godhan in the North and West of India.

 Chabutara – a Place to Feed Birds